 The more issues you have to start working, the bigger of a deal it will Appear to be.
-Your barrier to working needs to be completely removed, before you are even faced with a potential decision.
-This is why so many people are advocating for clearing up your desk, and keeping it sacred.
+Your barrier to the working needs to be completely removed before you are even faced with a potential decision.
+This is why so many people are advocating for clearing up your desk and keeping it sacred.

-If you are a rank and file procrastinator, like majority of the people are, you will always overestimate the mess, and give yourself an excuse.
-In the mind games you play with yourself daily, the perception of these things is critical when it comes to making a determination wether you will or you will not start working.
+If you are a rank and file procrastinator, like the majority of the people, you could always overestimate the chaos, and give yourself an excuse.
+In the mind games you play with yourself daily, the perception of these things is critical when it comes to making the determination whether you will or you will not start working.
 Also here’s the catch 22.
-If you were a non procrastinating person, you would already be following this path of clearing up, before starting.
+If you were a non-procrastinating person, you would already be following this path of clearing up, before starting.
 People that aren’t procrastinators are already clearing their desks for the next day.
 This whole piece in an of itself is not something that interests them.

-Another great example of keeping yourself prepared, and what kind of benefits it gives you is gym clothing.
+Another great example of keeping yourself prepared, and what kind of benefits it gives you are gym clothing.
 I have a big gym bag in my car, that keeps all my gym clothing handy.
-It sits in the car, and has a week worth of clothes.
-If I didn’t have that bag ready, I would have skipped endless workouts, and I would give myself an excuse not to workout.
+It sits in the car and has a week’s worth of clothes.
+If I didn’t have that bag ready, I would have skipped endless workouts, and I would give myself an excuse, not to workout.
 The value of that bag is immense, as it helped me work on my body and health, even in the times, when I didn’t feel like it.
-Just because everything is set and ready to go, I was in the situation where barrier to start working out was so easy, that I literally couldn’t have created an excuse.
+Just because everything is set and ready to go, I was in the situation where the barrier to starting working out was so easy, that I literally couldn’t have created an excuse.

-I’ve just written the article that I wrote previously.
+I’ve just read the article that I wrote previously.
 It was published on December 29th.
-My mind shifted since than in a major way.
+My mind shifted since then in a major way.
 While I was giving out the reasons before, why you need to have an organized desk, don’t watch YouTube and all other common knowledge.

-This by itself is creating the convolusion in our minds, that leads us to brain overload.
+This by itself is creating the convolution in our minds, which leads us to brain overload.
 We have to think where we left anything, how old is it, is it worth throwing or keeping?
-Consumerism society led us to owning all that useless junk.
+Consumerism society led us to own all that useless junk.
 Now that useless junk is not something you need, even if it seems appealing.

-The solution to organizing, not only your workplace, but rather and the house to booth as well, I have one single tip: “Don’t own to many of the stuff!
+The solution to organizing, not only your workplace but rather and the house to the booth as well, I have one single tip: “Don’t own too many things!”

-Once you don’t have items, there is nothing to organize.
-This way you are avoiding the process of organization even if you aren’t that good at it.
+Once you don’t have cluttering items, there is nothing left to organize.
+This way you are avoiding the process of the organization even if you aren’t that good at it.

-Minimalism is the key to solid work environment!
+Minimalism is the key to a solid work environment!